SciML/DiffEqDocs.jl/docs/src/basics/faq.md

 #### Are the native Julia solvers compatible with autodifferentiation?

 Yes!
-However, you should first look into
+Take a look at the
 [sensitivity analysis](http://docs.juliadiffeq.org/latest/analysis/sensitivity.html)
-as a (possibly in the future) more efficient method for calculating derivatives of the solution and functionals of the solution.
+page for more details.

-But if you still want to do it the naive way, here's how you do it.
+If the algorithm does not have differentiation of parameter-depedendent events, then you simply need to make the initial condition have elements of Dual numbers.
-If the algorithm does not use adaptive time stepping, then you simply need to make the initial condition have elements of Dual numbers.
 If the algorithm uses Dual numbers, you need to make sure that time is also given by Dual numbers.
-A quick explanation of this is because changing the value of the initial condition will change the error in the steps, thus causing different steps to be taken changing the time values.

 To show this in action, let's say we want to find the Jacobian of solution of the Lotka-Volterra equation at `t=10` with respect to the parameters.